tonmoyborah/Glean/Tech_spec.md

 The application is fully functional with all core features implemented:

 - **Unified Mentions Feed**: Displays all mentions in chronological order with proper grouping
-- **Context Preview**: Right sidebar shows detailed mention information and actions
+- **Context Preview**: Right sidebar (always visible, 384px width) shows detailed mention information and actions
+  - Auto-selects first mention on page load
+  - Maintains selection when filtering unless filtered out
+  - Updates to first available mention when current selection is filtered out
+  - Shows empty state when no mentions are available
 - **Filtering & Sorting**: Complete filtering by source, type, time, and sorting options
 - **Quick Actions**: Mark as done, snooze, and open source functionality
 - **Connector Management**: Priority assignment and enable/disable toggles
-- **State Management**: Zustand store for all application state
+- **State Management**: Zustand store for all application state with smart default selection
 - **Responsive Design**: Works on desktop and mobile devices

 ### Design System